Reception Class - Mrs Isherwood

-We are a self contained classroom with access to outside provision and our own toilets.
+We are a self contained classroom with access to outside provision and have our own toilets.

-At Brookfield Community Primary School we want children to enjoy their first years at school and in our EYFS we provide a safe, caring, inclusive environment where children can learn and grown in all areas of their development.
+At Brookfield Community Primary School we want children to enjoy their first years at school.
+In Reception we provide a safe, caring, inclusive environment where children can learn and grow in all areas of their development.
 Communication is important to us and we value the relationship that we develop with parents throughout this vital year of the children's learning journey.

-In Reception class we use the statutory Early Years Foundation Stage as the basis of their curriculum.
-We plan for children to develop skills in the ‘prime areas’ of learning; Communication and language, Personal, Social and Emotional Development and Physical Development.
-We also plan for the ‘specific areas’ of learning; Literacy, Maths, Understanding the world and Expressive Art and Design.
-The Characteristics of Learning: Playing and exploring, Active learning, Creating and thinking critically are also at the core of our assessment.
+In Reception class we use the new Statutory Early Years Framework as the basis of our curriculum.
+We plan for children to develop skills in the ‘Prime & Specific Areas’ of learning.
+The Characteristics of Learning: Playing and exploring, Active learning, Creating and thinking critically are also at the core of our curriculum.
 This provide us with an insight into the different ways in which children learn thus enabling us to provide an environment which ensures these varied types of learning occur.
 When the characteristics of learning are present solid learning takes place.
-The skills and knowledge the children develop through the following the curriculum helps them to make progress towards achieving ‘The Early Learning Goals’ and gaining a ‘Good Level of Development’ at the end of Reception which will give them a good start as they enter Key Stage 1.
+The skills and knowledge the children develop through the curriculum helps them to make progress towards achieving ‘The Early Learning Goals’ and gaining a ‘Good Level of Development’ at the end of Reception which will give them a solid foundation as they enter Key Stage 1.